signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

        scoped ones.
 For the scoped services, it is the responsibility of the endpoint to provide potentially configured service instances based on its configuration and/or the external world it is dealing with (a `IMQTTCallerInfo` scoped service can expose a RemoteAddress property for instance).
-- The "EndpointType" is a perfect candidate to be a IRealObject that can expose the IServiceProvider that must be used by any of its endpoint instance (so that a Scope can be created from it).
+- The "EndpointDefinition" is a perfect candidate to be a IRealObject that can give access to the IServiceProvider that must be used by any of its endpoint instance (so that a Scope can be created from it).

+### Using the .Net "Conformant DI".

-If we follow this path, we reuse the Microsoft DI container (primarily for its Scope management).
+We decided to reuse the Microsoft DI container (primarily for its Scope management).
 The issue now is to handle the configuration of these DI container and/vs. the "global/primary DI" that .Net Core hosts uses.

 Currently, any IRealObject can have a 'void ConfigureServices( StObjContextRoot.ServiceRegister, ... )' method that